Dynamic Correlation as an Incentive Device: Introduction

-Without mediation, all equilibria maximizing the worker's value have a carrot-and-stick structure: the carrot phase, during which the worker is accepted and exerts effort, occurs as often as possible, with bad outputs either temporarily or perpetually triggering the stick phase featuring rejections as punishment.
-Although rejections destroy surplus, they provide the necessary effort incentives.
+Without mediation, all equilibria maximizing the worker's value take a carrot-and-stick form: they begin with a carrot phase featuring acceptance and effort, with bad outputs either temporarily or perpetually triggering a stick phase featuring rejections as punishment.
+These rejections yield no surplus but are necessary to sustain incentives.